Educa-chatterbox – Surprise chocolates

 Outdoor taste test

 Prepare hot chocolate and drink it outside.
-Have circle time outdoors or sing songs between sips!
+Organize circle time outdoors or sing songs between sips!

 (Open educ-differences-chocolate) Print and laminate for durable, eco-friendly use.
 Children must identify the number of differences indicated on the page and circle them using a dry-erase marker.